JAlcocerT/JAlcocerT/content/blog/dev-WEB-APPS.md

 Plain websites are cool.

+And there are many things that can be achieve via SSG + APIs.

 But if you would need extra functionality, you will come to the *webapp domain*.

 I mean: *something more that HUGO shortcodes or Astro components will not handle*

 As you can imagine, there are many flavours of web apps.

+**My story with webapps**

 I first tried [Shiny in R](#shiny-with-r) around 2020-2022